kazaamjt/BlogContent/basics/part_1.md

-# Part 1: The first three
+# Basics Part 1: The first three

 So, on the bottom server, I'll be creating 2 virtual switches, connected to the 2 ethernet ports.
 The first virtual switch, will be connected to the home network, and I will specifically disable access to to for the physical machine hosting it.